crawl/crawl/crawl-ref/docs/crawl_manual.rst

   cousins (the Cave Orcs) possess below the ground, descend in search of plunder and adventure.

-  Hill Orcs are strong and robust.
+  Hill Orcs are more robust than Humans.
 Their forte is brute-force fighting, and they are skilled at using most hand weapons (particularly axes, with which they are experts), though they are not particularly good at using missile weapons.
-Hill Orcs are passable users of most types of magic and are particularly skilled with fire.
+Hill Orcs are passable users of most types of magic and are particularly skilled with Fire.

-  Hill Orcs have a strong connection to the gods and learn Invocations very quickly.
-The Orc god Beogh is worshipped only by Orcs, and the orc priests of the Dungeon preach that Beogh is indeed the only true god.
-Hill Orcs may convert to Beogh even without an altar whenever an orc priest is in sight.
+  Many Orcs feel superior to all other species and beings, and they have formed a religion around that idea.
+Only Orcs can worship Beogh, the Orc god.
+They can join Beogh even without an altar whenever an orc priest is in sight.

 Minotaurs (Mi)
-  The Minotaurs are a species of hybrids, posessing human bodies with bovine heads.
+  The Minotaurs are yet another species of hybrids - Human bodies with bovine heads.
 They delve into the Dungeon because of their instinctive love of twisting passageways.

   Minotaurs are extremely good at all forms of physical combat, but are awful at using any type of magic.
 They can wear all armour except for some headgear.
-  When in close combat, Minotaurs are able to reflexively headbutt those who dare attack them.
+  When in close combat, Minotaurs tend to reflexively headbutt those who dare attack them.

 Merfolk (Mf)
   The Merfolk are a hybrid species of half-human, half-fish that typically live